unitystation/unitystation/docs/development/Whats-Going-On-With-Movement.md

 <h2>Notes</h2>

 IsStickyMovement changes how The object,
- Catholics if it has gravity, ( it checks all adjacent tiles Instead of just underneath it), And also brings the momentum to a stop when it reaches the threshold of maximumStickSpeed,
+ Calculates if it has gravity, ( it checks all adjacent tiles Instead of just underneath it), And also brings the momentum to a stop when it reaches the threshold of maximumStickSpeed,

 <h2>MovementSynchronisation</h2>